New Protections for NY State Renters

 For many renters, upfront costs as a condition of move-in are an enormous financial burden.
 For some, these costs prevent them from finding an affordable place to live.

 Application fees are now prohibited and the cost of credit or background checks has been capped at $20.
 Tenants can get a copy of the reports in exchange for the fee.
 Landlords must accept a tenant-provided background or credit check.
 The tenant-provided report must be no more than 30 days old.
-Landlords cannot charge more than one months’ rent for the security deposit, nor can they demand first and last month’s rent as a condition of occupancy.
+Landlords cannot charge more than one months’ rent for a deposit, which includes “last months’ rent.”

 Tenants are now entitled to inspect their apartment after signing the lease.
 They now have the opportunity to document the condition of the apartment before move-in.
 They are entitled to a signed written agreement detailing the conditions of the property and specifically noting any existing defects or damages.
 This document is signed by both the tenant and the property owner.
 It can then be used by the tenant as evidence in an action in Small Claims Court against their landlord for the return of their security deposit.

 For more information about apartment inspections, and for a checklist of items to check during the inspection, see Security Deposits.